 • Property must be a Single Family Residence, Condominium or Townhome.

-• A full written inspection report is required on all properties.
+A full written inspection report is required on all properties.
 We will review this inspection for all health and safety items.
 Proof of repairs is required (receipts, etc.) prior to closing.
 In other words, we are unable to accept inspection conditions at the closing table.
 Community Development will ensure a 5 year certification of major systems through checking the AMANDA building permit system for the subject property along with a determination of the age of the furnace, water heater, plumbing, electrical and windows.
 If the major system cannot be certified as safe or is too old, Community Development will require replacement.

 • Market value/purchase price is set through the financial institution’s appraisal.

 • A lead hazard screen is required on all pre-1978 properties.

-• Because of HUD Regulations, (Handbook 1378, Tenant Assistance, Relocation and Real Property Acquisition Chapters 2 and 3), the City of Aurora Home Ownership Assistance Program cannot assist if the property is renter occupied.
-In other words, THE PROPERTY NEEDS TO BE OWNER OCCUPIED AT THE TIME THE CONTRACT IS WRITTEN.
+• Due to HUD Regulations, (Handbook 1378, Tenant Assistance, Relocation and Real Property Acquisition Chapters 2 and 3), the City of Aurora Home Ownership Assistance Program cannot assist if the property is renter occupied.
+In other words, THE PROPERTY NEEDS TO BE OWNER OCCUPIED OR VACANT AT THE TIME THE CONTRACT IS WRITTEN.
 IF VACANT, SELLER MUST PROVIDE EVIDENCE THAT THE TENANT WAS NOT DISPLACED.
 HOAP CANNOT ASSIST IF THE PROPERTY IS CURRENTLY TENANT OCCUPIED BECAUSE OF HIGH TENANT RELOCATION COSTS.

 • The Voluntary Acquisition Letter must be signed and dated by all sellers at least 24 hours prior to closing.
 In other words, we are unable to accept the Acquisition letter at the closing table.